caspergrl/GT-UX-UI-Dec2022-June2023/19-week/02-lesson.md

 | `A || B` | A is `true` or B is `true` |
 | `!A` | A is `false` |

-> :key: **Key Tech Note:** The keywords `and`, `or`, and `not` are also valid JavaScript.
+The keywords `and`, `or`, and `not` are also valid JavaScript.
 It is rare to see these in the real world, as most experienced developers are used to reading the symbolic operators.
 However, there is an argument to be made that using these words makes code easier to read.
 Ultimately, it is best just to be consistent.

-> **Instructor Note:** Continue to pause at every example to ask the class what will be logged to the console.
-If students get an answer wrong, spend some time clarifying the result before moving on.
+## SLIDE 27
 Logical operators can be used to check multiple conditions in one statement.
 Using `&&` is an alternative to using two separate, nested `if` statements.

+## SLIDE 28
 Logical operators can be used alongside comparison operators.

+## SLIDE 29
 Logic can be combined and grouped, much like mathematical equations.
 This should be used somewhat sparingly, as logical expressions can quickly become entangled and difficult to read.

-> :key: **Key Tech Note:** As a rule of thumb, many developers recommend cutting a statement into multiple lines if it is longer than 72 characters.
+As a rule of thumb, many developers recommend cutting a statement into multiple lines if it is longer than 72 characters.
 This helps to keep logic succinct and prevents readers from having to scroll horizontally.

-> :briefcase: **Employer Competitive Note:** When writing conditionals, UX designers will find options for almost any kind of interaction a user can have when working with a website or app.
+When writing conditionals, UX designers will find options for almost any kind of interaction a user can have when working with a website or app.
 Knowing the limitations of conditional statements allows for students to be code conversational and map out in their flowcharts and wireframes how the developer team should build out the UI the student designs.

-> :gem: **Designer Insight:** Share an example of a complex user flow that would require many logical operators.
+## SLIDE 30
 ## 9. Student Do: Conditional Clicks Activity (25 min)

 **TAs:** Slack out the activity file: [19-Week/02-Activities/19.2/19.2-0X-Conditional Clicks](https://docs.google.com/document/u/1/d/1-fVmWt1Sw9CBn7wzsNpbs8GY5gRTD6XAjxLjyBU7vCQ/).